Jaffardev/Creative/README.md

 }
 ```

-### Explanation:
+### Summary

-- **Retry Logic**: The method tries to save changes, and if a `DbUpdateConcurrencyException` is caught, it retries up to a specified number of times.
-- **Concurrency Handling**: The method retrieves the current database values for the conflicting entity and updates the original values in the entity, which is necessary for EF Core to retry the operation.
+This method will ensure that your current updates are preserved even when handling concurrency exceptions.
+It merges the current values with the database values, allowing your updates to be applied while also updating the original values to reflect the latest state of the database.
+This way, EF Core can retry the save operation without triggering another concurrency exception.
-- **Marker Interface**: `IConcurrencyHandledEntity` is used to identify which entities should handle concurrency exceptions.

-This approach provides a robust way to handle concurrency exceptions in EF Core, making your application more resilient to data conflicts.# Creative